GChristensen/enso-portable/readme.md

-For convenience, Enso Open-Source instead defaults to a *modal* quasimode: tapping the activation key toggles the command line open, and it stays open (is "sticky") until a command is run or it is dismissed explicitly, rather than requiring the key to be held down.
+For convenience, Enso Open-Source instead defaults to a *modal* quasimode: tapping the activation key toggles the command line open, and it stays open (is "sticky") until a command is run, or it is dismissed explicitly, rather than requiring the key to be held down.
 This default can be reverted to Raskin's original quasimodal behavior by setting the `IS_QUASIMODE_MODAL` configuration variable to `False` in `ensorc.py` (available in the settings UI).